isomorphic-software/smartclient-docs/classes/DataSourceField.md

 Note that `required` should not be set for a server-generated field, such as a sequence, or validation will fail on the client.

 #### Conditionally required fields
 Adding an [applyWhen](Validator.md#attr-validatorapplywhen) condition to a `required` validator introduces subtle complexities to the process of validating an existing record.
-The client is not guaranteed to know the full and complete state of the record it is editing because it is common for a [DynamicForm](DynamicForm.md#class-dynamicform) to be editing a subset of fields.
+The client is not guaranteed to know the the full and complete state of the record it is editing because it is common for a [DynamicForm](DynamicForm.md#class-dynamicform) to be editing a subset of fields.
 When a field is _unconditionally_ required, things are simple: if the DynamicForm has a [FormItem](FormItem.md#class-formitem) for that field, then the `required` validation passes if that FormItem has a value, and fails if it does not.
 If the form has no FormItem for the field, it can assume that the field has a value because otherwise it would have failed validation when we attempted to add it (when we are adding a record, we of course do know the full and complete state of the record - it is whatever we are about to add).

 When a field is _conditionally_ required, the client can no longer assume that all required fields will have a value.
 It may be the case that the condition of requirement was not met when the record was added, but now it is.
 For example, consider these field definitions: